I’m so excited to share this triangle shawl crochet pattern with you!

 Not all content on this blog website is free, but the more you share, the more free content I will be able to share.
 Note that all premium content are ad free.

-All my crochet patterns can be used to produce & sell handmade, however you are required to let Joy of Motion know & credit Joy of Motion/Janne Kleivset as the designer by linking back to https://joyofmotioncrochet.com.
+My crochet patterns can be used to sell handmade pieces.
+You are required to credit Joy of Motion/Janne Kleivset as the designer by linking back to My website: https://joyofmotioncrochet.com.
 You can not use my pictures when selling your handmade items.
 Finally, you can not resell, reprint or share any parts of my patterns as your own.